Frotune777/zohra_management_app/PROJECT_CONTEXT.md

 3. **Use transactions** for multi-table updates
 4. **Follow calculation formulas** exactly as documented
 5. **Maintain data integrity** – check foreign keys and unique constraints
+6. **Do NOT introduce new microservices, queues, or external systems.** All logic must stay within: Python + Streamlit + SQLite.

 **When generating code:**
 - Use `chicken_db.py` functions instead of direct SQL when available